pal-16/Form-Data-Extractor-App/README.md

 # Form Data Extractor App

+## Description

-* App for extracting text from images and performing relevant analysis.
+ App for extracting text from images and performing relevant analysis.
 Ananlysis includes skills extraction from resumes, sentimental analysis of feedback forms and extractive text summarisation of large texts.

-## Description

-An app that translates to and from the six Latin based languages i.e. English, Spanish, French, Italian, Portuguese and Romanian.

 This app supports various input modes such as:
  - Speech